thane98/paragon/README.md

 ## Building
 Paragon requires Rust Nightly and Python 3.7.x.
 You will also need to install the python packages listed in `requirements.txt`.
 More on this below.
 If you want to build a standalone executable, you should also install PyInstaller.

+Paragon only requires a C/C++ compiler when rebuilding C++ files in "src/cpp/".
+Refer to https://github.com/alexcrichton/cc-rs/#compile-time-requirements and edit "build.rs".
+If you are not rebuilding C++ files in "src/cpp", you can ignore this.

 1. Install the required python packages.
 You can do this conveniently by running `pip install -r requirements.txt` from the root directory of the project.
 2. To build, run `maturin build --release` from the root directory of the project.
 This will produce a "target" folder.
 3. Navigate to "target/wheels" in your terminal.